-The Group leases out investment properties under operating leases, with lease negotiated for term of 2.5 years.
+During the year ended 31 December 2020, the Group leases out investment properties under operating leases, with lease negotiated for an initial lease term of 2.5 years.
 None of the leases includes contingent rentals.
 The Group had total future minimum lease payments receivable under non-cancellable operating leases as follows:

-2020 HK\$'000 2019 HK\$'000
+2021 HK\$'000 2020 HK\$'000

-Within one year 13 27

-In the second to fifth years, inclusive - 19
+Within one year In the second to fifth years, inclusive = 13 -

-13 46
+13